cuzai/Transformer_Implemented_with_Keras/README.md

 # Transformer Implemented with Tensorflow/Keras
 ## 1. Objective: Implement Transformer from scratch using Tensorflow/Keras
- - Transformer is one of the most critical back bone architecture for SOTA NLP models.
+ - Transformer is one of the most critical backbone architecture for SOTA NLP models.
 (BERT, GPT...)
  - Above can be applied not only to NLP problems but also to any other sequential data forecasting problems.
  - Rather than using existing libraries such as `torch.nn.Transformer` or `huggingface.transformer`, I decided to implement it from scratch because of two reasons below.
    - It will help me understand transformer much deeper.